EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Boolean`

+Flag to enable noop mode for the underlying plans and tasks.

 Default value: `false`

 ### patching::puppet_facts

-Plan the runs 'puppet facts' on the target nodes and sets them as facts on the Target objects.

 This is inspired by: https://github.com/puppetlabs/puppetlabs-facts/blob/master/plans/init.pp Except instead of just running `facter` it runs `puppet facts` to set additional facts that are only present when in the context of puppet.

+Under the hood it is executeing the `patching::puppet_facts` task.

 #### Parameters